- Toll Free Information Hotline: 1-888-633-4005.

 We are still evaluating the three remaining options that include building a new bridge using three different approaches.
 We do not have a firm timeline for a decision, but are moving forward aggressively.

 We encourage you to review the alternatives and send your thoughts about them to WSDOT.
+You can also view alternatives suggested by members of the public on the Public Route Suggestions page.

 Sign up for US 101 Elwha River Bridge alerts via email by doing the following: